Fort Lauderdale Drug Crime Attorney

 - Know what’s expected of you – Take the time to familiarize yourself with the process ahead, including important court dates.
 For some accused individuals, there may also be terms that come with being released on your own recognizance.
 Missing court dates, being charged with new crimes, or violating the terms of release can increase the problems and penalties you face.

-- Call a drug crime defense attorney – Unfortunately, public defenders in Florida are overworked and underpaid, and simply can't dedicate the time your case demands.
+- Call a drug crime attorney – Unfortunately, public defenders in Florida are overworked and underpaid, and simply can't dedicate the time your case demands.
 At Hager & Schwartz, our drug crime lawyers in Fort Lauderdale are available to clients around-the-clock, including nights and weekends, and have over 35 years of experience.
 Both have served as state prosecutors, which means they have experience handling these cases from both sides of the courtroom.

-Alternative Sentencing for Drug Crimes in Florida
+Alternative Sentencing for Drug Crimes in Broward County, FL

 Florida can be tough on drug offenders.
 However, for certain individuals charged with low-priority, non-violent drug crimes, Florida has enacted laws and procedures that offer opportunity and rehabilitation rather than stiff punishment alone.